Selection-based Approach to Cooperative Interval Games: Introduction

-This paper has the following structure.
-Section 2 is a preliminary section which concisely presents necessary definitions and facts on classical cooperative games, interval analysis and cooperative interval games.
+The paper has the following structure.
+Section 2 is a preliminary section that presents necessary definitions and facts on classical cooperative games, interval analysis, and cooperative interval games.
 Section 3 is devoted to new selection-based classes of interval games.
 We consequently prove their characterizations and relations to existing classes.
 Section 4 focuses on the so-called core incidence problem which asks under which conditions are the selection core and the set of payoffs generated by the interval core equal.
 In Section 5, the definitions of strong core and strong imputation are introduced as new concepts.
-We show some results on the strong core, one of them being a characterization of games with the strong imputation and strong core.
-Finally, we conclude this paper with the summary of our results and possible directions for future research.
+We show some simple results on the strong core, one of them being a characterization of games with the strong imputation and strong core.
+Finally, we conclude this paper with a summary of our results and possible directions for future research.